Big Brother (Australian TV series) season 6: Changes and additions

-Big Brother 2006 featured several innovations to the formula.
+The sixth season featured several innovations to the formula.

 Voting format

-In previous series of Big Brother Australia, viewers could only vote to evict the nominated housemates they wanted to leave the house.
-Big Brother 2006 added the save vote.
+In previous seasons, viewers could only vote to evict the nominated housemates they wanted to leave the house.
+This season added the save vote.
 Any viewer may cast as many evict or save votes as they choose.
 Prior to eviction each housemates' save votes were merged with their evict votes; the housemate with the highest number of evict votes—or lowest number of save votes—remaining after the merge is evicted.

 The House

-As with some previous seasons of Big Brother Australia, a new house with an original layout was constructed for this series.
+As with some previous seasons, a new house with an original layout was constructed for this series.
 A new feature was the addition of a Punishment Room to which rule-breaking housemates would be consigned by Big Brother.
 Housemates in the Punishment Room were required to perform tedious, difficult, embarrassing, or mildly painful tasks and jobs, such as sorting white rice from brown rice, sanding a wooden cube into a sphere, or dancing around a sombrero for hours.

 Related housemates secret

-One of the twists of Big Brother 2006, promoted in advertising hyperbole as "Australia's World First", was that housemates Karen and Krystal are mother and daughter.
+One of the twists of this season, promoted in advertising hyperbole as "Australia's World First", was that housemates Karen and Krystal are mother and daughter.
 This was not revealed to the other housemates, who were challenged to uncover the secret relationship in the house.
 The other housemates failed to uncover their secret, and as a reward for success in keeping their secret Karen and Krystal were exempt from being nominated by other housemates in the first round.
 Karen was later evicted from the House on Day 22.

 In Big Brother 2005 a different related-housemates secret task was conducted.
 Twin brothers Greg and David Mathew were, one at a time, put in the House, and were told to swap places at given times without being noticed by other housemates.
-They were given the mission to keep this a secret for the opportunity to be entered into the game as individual housemates each with the chance of winning Big Brother 2005.
+They were given the mission to keep this a secret for the opportunity to be entered into the game as individual housemates, each with the chance of winning Big Brother 2005.

+The Insider

+This season featured The Insider.
+Australia voted between the Housemates deemed "The Most Competitive" - David, Michael & Camilla.
+Michael was voted by Australia to be The Insider with 43% of the vote.
+Michael had to complete secret missions tasked by Big Brother in order to win immunity from Nomination Voting and hence, Eviction.
+Failure in a mission would result in Automatic Nomination.

+After 3 weeks, Michael retired as The Insider.
+Australia voted between David, Clare and Jade during Week 4's eviction.
+Jade was selected with 45% of the vote.